BLEEPBLOOPforLife/easydental-vixwin-bridge/README.md

 1. Run the installer.

-2. Click the "EZ/VX" icon in the tray when you have a patient open in EasyDental to open VixWin.
+2. Click the "EZ/VX" icon in the tray when you have a patient open in Easy Dental to open VixWin.

 ## Notes